Support and resources

 This is a unique scheme designed to attract staff at Imperial College Healthcare NHS Trust to undertake research for one year.
 The aim of the fellowships is to give recipients the opportunity to develop research skills and experience so that they can then apply for a Masters or PhD and progress in a clinical academic career.
 The Fellowship awards are jointly funded by Imperial Health Charity (IHC) and Imperial NIHR Biomedical Research Centre (BRC) and are worth a maximum of £50,000 each, and are coordinated through the IHC.

 Further information on the Research Fellowship Programme can be found on the charity website here.

-A new and innovative scheme unique to Imperial, launched in late 2015.
-It complements the Pre-Doctoral Fellowship to provide an opportunity for academic clinicians who have already undertaken and completed research towards a PhD but could benefit from some ‘bridging time’ before applying for the next step, an NIHR Clinical Lectureship post or other post-doctoral research funding.
-The scheme is designed for Imperial College Healthcare NHS Trust who currently deliver services and plan to undertake their proposed research project for the benefit of patients at ICHT and/or surrounding communities.
+An innovative scheme unique to Imperial, launched in late 2015.
+It complements the Pre-Doctoral Fellowship to provide an opportunity for academic clinicians who have already undertaken and completed research towards a PhD but could benefit from some bridging time before applying for the next step, an NIHR Clinical Lectureship post or other post-doctoral research funding.
+The 1-year award is designed for applicants working at Imperial College Healthcare NHS Trust who currently deliver services and plan to undertake their proposed research project for the benefit of patients at ICHT and/or surrounding communities.
 It provides awardees with an opportunity to spend time in developing a grant application to support further research and progress their research career.
-The Fellowships are coordinated through the CATO Office and are jointly funded by Imperial Health Charity and Imperial NIHR Biomedical Research Centre (BRC).
+The Fellowships are jointly funded by Imperial Health Charity and Imperial NIHR Biomedical Research Centre (BRC).